andrewchart/oktumblebot/readme.md

 	* Look for tweets a few days old..
 	* That have no engagement (likes, retweets or replies)..
 	* We're being rude in English, so let's be fair and seek English language tweets
-	* Take reasonable steps to ensure users have human feelings
+	* TODO: Take reasonable steps to ensure users have human feelings
-	* Pick on people who have good followings!
+	* TODO: Pick on people who have good followings!
-	* Harvest tweets in a database
+	* Harvest tweet ids in a database

 2. Somewhat randomly decide what to do with the tweet
 	* Like it								// A tumbleweed liked your tweet